sharmaeshaan/UdacityNotes-http-and-webservers/requests-&-responses-notes.md

 - An IP address uniquely identifies a computer on a network.
 A **port** uniquely identifies a program on that computer.
 - We don't need to mention the port number when visiting a website from our browser, because the browser can automatically interpret which port to send the request to based on the URL scheme.
-    - `http` uses port number `80` and `https` uses port number `443` by default.
+- When initiating a server locally, usually port number 8000 is used.
+Something like `http://localhost:80` won't work since operating systems only allow the administrator / root account to use port numbers below `1024`.

-- When initiating a server locally, usually port number 8000 is used. `http://localhost:80` won't work since operating systems only allow the administrator / root account to use port numbers below `1024`.
+*`http` uses port number `80` and `https` uses port number `443` by default.*

 ---
 #### Helpful Links